Timeline

 During the kickoff, the client shared that KRUSH serves Asian professionals globally, with users across the U.S., Canada, Europe, and APAC regions.
 The team also discussed current business and usability challenges, including premium features, monetization, unclear icons, onboarding confusion, and the need to improve matching quality.

-" How might KRUSH translate Asian cultural identity into product interactions that feel meaningful, inclusive, and actionable? "
+" How might we support the KRUSH translate Asian cultural identity into product interactions that feel meaningful, inclusive, and actionable? "

 The client’s goal was not just to receive basic app feedback.
 They wanted creative, product-relevant recommendations that could strengthen KRUSH’s matching experience and cultural positioning.